pachun/boo/README.md

 ## Install

-Xcode takes a while to install, and is required to [install the dotfiles](#dotfiles).
+Xcode takes a while to install and is required to [install the dotfiles](#dotfiles).

 ### Apps